-\textbf{Datasets.} The source of the dataset is the CSI 100 and CSI 300.
-The CSI 300 is composed of 300 most representative, large-scale and liquid securities in the Shanghai and Shenzhen Stock Exchanges, which can reflect the overall market performance.
+The source of the dataset is CSI 100 and CSI 300.
+The CSI 300 comprises the 300 most representative securities with large scale and good liquidity in the Shanghai and Shenzhen markets, which can reflect the overall performance of markets.
 The top three industries are industrial, financial, and major consumer.
-The CSI 100 selects the most extensive 100 stocks in the CSI 300, which fully reflects the overall situation of the large-cap companies with the most vitality in market influence.
-Therefore, they can represent the whole A-share market.
+CSI 100 selects the most extensive 100 stocks in the CSI 300 to comprehensively reflect the overall situation of the large-cap companies with the most vital market influence.
+Therefore, they can represent the situation of the entire A-share market.

 The stock features come from Alpha360 of the quantitative investment platform Qlib \cite{yang2020qlib}.
-This dataset reviews the basic trading information of stocks in the past 60 days as features of the stock on that date, which include opening price, closing price, highest price, lowest price, volume-weighted average price (VWAP), and trading volume of target stocks including industry and the main business.
-The average number of target stocks on each day is 410 in the CSI 100 and 1344 in the CSI 300.
+This dataset reviews the basic trading information of stocks in the past 60 days as a feature of the stock on that date, which includes opening price, closing price, high price, low price, volume-weighted average price (VWAP), trading volume, target stocks including industry and the main business.
+The average number of target stocks on each day is 410 in CSI 100 and 1344 in CSI 300.
 The time span included in this dataset is from 01/01/2007 to 12/31/2020, with training set from 01/01/2007 to 12/31/2014, validation set from 01/01/2015 to 12/31/2016, and test set from 01/01/2017 to 12/31/2020.
 The forecast target is the daily change rate of each stock defined as $p_i^t=\frac{price^{t+1}-price^{t}}{price^{t}}$ and the change rates on the same date are normalized during data preprocessing.